garrandall/popular-music-data/tracks/goldmine-the-pointer-sisters.md

 Flowers arrive, who else whould think of that but my guy He's all heart and all mine
-Ooh and I don't have to be Miss Perfect One
+Oh and I don't have to be Miss Perfect One
 For him to love what he sees
 And I can feel it in the little things he does
 What I found is every woman's dream

 My baby he's a goldmine
-And ooh, what he does just keeps my heart in love, woah My baby he's a goldmine
+And oh, what he does just keeps my heart in love, woah My baby he's a goldmine
-And ooh, all he does just keeps me here in love
+And oh, all he does just keeps me here in love
 Keeps me right here in love

 Five times a day